vanus-labs/docs/content/user-guides/connector-guides/source/aws-billing/setup.md

 ### Step 3: Config your connection

-1. Log in to your [Vanus Dashboard](https://cloud.vanus.ai/dashboard).
-2. Click on the **create connection** button under connections.
-3. Write a name for your connection.
+1. Write a name for your connection.
       ![img.png](images/name.png)
-4. From the list of sources, choose **Amazon Billing**.
+2. From the list of sources, choose **Amazon Billing**.
-5. Fill in your Access Key ID and your Secret Key and click next
+3. Fill in your Access Key ID and your Secret Key and click next
-6. Click **`Next`** to save the Amazon Billing Source
+4. Click **`Next`** to save the Amazon Billing Source
 ![](images/aws-billing.png)

 Learn more about Vanus and Vanus Cloud in our [documentation](https://docs.vanus.ai)